latex3/babel/README.md

 ### Summary of Latest changes
 ```
+3.68   2021-12-?? (dev)
+       * Fixes:
+         - Assamese, Bengali, Gujarati set incorrectly prehyphenchar.
+         - The syntax provide=* didn’t work with Hebrew and a few other
+           languages.

 3.67   2021-11-29
        * \IfBabelSelectorTF executes code conditionally based on the
          selector type (select, foreign, etc.).